-- The member of the Senior Leadership Team with the responsibility for attendance and punctuality is Ms E Smith. - All Heads and Deputy Heads of Year will also be directly involved in the monitoring of attendance and taking action with poor attendance. - The school office and administrative staff will be involved in the logging and administration of attendance including the production of letters regarding attendance and punctuality. - We also work with the Attendance Advisory Service at the Royal Borough of Greenwich.
+- The member of the Senior Leadership Team with the responsibility for attendance and punctuality is Ms E Smith. - The Attendance Officer for the school is Sandy Jones - All Heads and Deputy Heads of Year will also be directly involved in the monitoring of attendance and taking action with poor attendance. - The school office and administrative staff will be involved in the logging and administration of attendance including the production of letters regarding attendance and punctuality. - We also work with the Attendance Advisory Service at the Royal Borough of Greenwich.